-Recombinant M-CSF proteins are expressed by HEK293 Cells, Yeast with fusion tags as C-human IgG1-Fc, C-His, Native.
+Recombinant M-CSF proteins are expressed by HEK293 Cells, Yeast with fusion tags as Native, C-human IgG1-Fc, C-His.

-M-CSFantibodies are validated with different applications, which are ELISA(Cap), ELISA, ELISA(Det), FCM.
+M-CSFantibodies are validated with different applications, which are ELISA, ELISA(Cap), FCM, ELISA(Det).

 M-CSFcDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each M-CSF of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.